animatedmax/spring-data-geode/src/main/markdown/index.md

-- *Use Lombok to avoid boilerplate code* — As persistence operations usually require a constructor taking all arguments, their declaration becomes a tedious repetition of boilerplate parameter to field assignments that can best be avoided by using Lombok’s `@AllArgsConstructor`.
+- *Use Lombok to avoid boilerplate code* — As persistence operations usually require a constructor taking all arguments, their declaration becomes a tedious repetition of boilerplate parameter to field assignments that can best be avoided by using Lombok's `@AllArgsConstructor`.

 </div>